sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 - j\omega_n I_{f,p},
 ```

-with the phases coupled only through the shared control chain, via $V_{\mathrm{ref},p}$.
+the phases being coupled only through the shared control chain, that is, through $V_{\mathrm{ref},p}$.

-At each simulation step, the nonlinear model is locally linearized into the affine state-space form, packing the 8 real states and the real/imaginary parts of the 6 complex per-phase envelopes into one real 20-vector,
+At each simulation step the nonlinear model is linearized about the current operating point into the affine state-space form, with the 8 real control states and the real and imaginary parts of the 6 complex per-phase envelopes packed into a single real 20-vector,

 ```math
 \dot{\mathbf{x}}